 To answer the FAQs, I have to go into a bit of history.

-In the 1990s, planetary scientists began noticing signals in the climate data that something was off balance.
+In the 1990s, planetary scientists began comparing notes and noticed they were all finding signals in the climate data that something was off balance.
 There was a lot more heat on the planet than there should be.
-The trend began from the Industrial Revolution, when mankind first began to use coal (and later, petroleum) in large quantities to expand manufacturing and mass transportation.
+The trend seemed to begin from the Industrial Revolution, when mankind first began to use coal (and later, petroleum) in large quantities to expand manufacturing and mass transportation.

 The discovery of fossil fuels meant that mankind was no longer limited by the growth rate of trees for wood, or the abundance of whale blubber.
 So we began burning more fuel than we ever burned before.